ShiyuNee/ShiyuNee.github.io/_pages/about.md

 ---

 I am a second-year Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](http://www.cas.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/).
 I am a member of [CAS Key Lab of Web Data Science and Technology](http://www.bigdatalab.ac.cn/).
-My research interests lie in the general area of Information Retrieval (IR) and NLP, with a special focus on Hallucination Detection, LLMs' knowledge boundaries, and RAG.
+My research interests lie in the general area of Information Retrieval (IR) and NLP, with a special focus on Hallucination Detection, LLMs' Knowledge Boundaries, and RAG.

 ## Highlight